 Take The Train Up To Wengen

-Just up the hill from Lauterbrunnen is one of the two car-free villages nearby, Wengen.
-Wengen is an absolute delight to be in as it is a quintessential alpine town with stunning views over the valley.
+Just above Lauterbrunnen is Wengen, one of the two nearby car-free villages.
+Wengen is an absolute delight to visit such a quintessential alpine town with stunning views over the valley.

 Ride The Cable Cars Up To Schilthorn